taey16/taey16.github.io/_posts/2023-02-28-[-Application]-A-I-driven-Visual-Effect-Studio.md

 </p>

 #### Outputs
-Our solution automatically process end-user's video, and then provide an experience that browse their scenes in 3D (click below):
+Our solution automatically process end-user's video, and then provide an experience that the end-users browse their scenes in 3D (click below):

 Outputs: novel-view RGB, Depth, and Surface-normal